goldnarms/IconWiki/Development-Environment-Setup.md

 You can also use this script to populate the production DB while the Administrator interface is not available.
 Just supply a MongoDB url of the database you wish to populate as the first parameter to the `test_seed.js` script, like so: `node test_seed mongodb://user:pasword@url:port/dbname`

+### Or: Use MongoHQ

+You may need to head over to [monghq.com](http://mongohq.com) to find the database connection string (the URL to which to connect to access the database).

+The connection string will be in the form: `mongodb://<user>:<password>@linus.mongohq.com:10062/<database name>`.

+Username and password is found in the passwords folder, the rest is found at MongoHQ.

 ## Developing without an IDE

+### MongoDB connection string
-The webserver expects an environment variable named `mongodb_uri` containing the MongoDB connection string to be available befor start.
-The URI is `mongodb://localhost:27017/iCon`.
+The webserver expects an environment variable named `mongodb_uri` containing the MongoDB connection string to be available before start.

+- Local installation of MongoDB: `mongodb://localhost:27017/iCon`
+- MongoHQ: `mongodb://<user>:<password>@linus.mongohq.com:10062/<database name>`

+### Either: Fire up the system manually

-1. Set the variable:
+1. Set the MongoDB environment variable:
- 1. Mac: `export MONGODB_URI=mongodb://localhost:27017/iCon`
+ 1. Mac: `export MONGODB_URI=<connection string>`
- 1. Windows:
+ 1. Windows: `fill inn the blank`
- 1. Linux:
+ 1. Linux: `fill in the blank`
+1. Start MongoDB as described above (in it's own terminal window).
 1. Navigate to the iCon project root folder.
 1. Start the webserver: `node server.js`.

-OR
+### Or: Fire up the system using the startup script

+Run the startup script:

+- Windows: `run-dev.bat`
+- Mac: `run-dev.sh`

-Run the script `run-dev.bat/sh` script located under scripts.
+The script is located under `scripts`.
 This should fire up the mongodb database, a monitor watching the LESS files, and the Node.js server.
 The various processes are fired up and managed by [Foreman](https://github.com/nodefly/node-foreman).
 Processes are defined under `PROCFILE.dev` and environment variables are set in `dev.env`.

 The webserver will now be listening on `localhost:3000`.